Answers to frequenty asked questions can be found here or you can contact email@example.com or (310) 665-6820.

 A: The MFA Graphic Design program is summer entry only.

-Q: The MFA Graphic Design program is described as a limited-residency program.
+Q: The MFA Graphic Design program is described as an accelerated program.
 Can I complete the degree online, from a distance and/or without moving to Los Angeles?

 Q: Does Otis College offer housing for graduate students?